 Alternatively, students can submit a score card of the Indian GATE test (Computer Science; for M.Sc.
 CSE the Mechanical Engineering Test will also be accepted).
 The minimal qualifying score of the respective year is necessary.

-For the winter semester: January 01 - May 31; recommended deadline for applicants who need a visa: March 31
+Recommended deadline for applicants who need a visa: March 31

 For the summer semester (not possible for M.Sc.
 Biomedical Computing, M.Sc.
 Computational Science and Engineering): September 01 - November 30; recommended deadline for applicants who need a visa: October 31